 The DFO will accept reports of abuse if the abuse is reasonably likely to have occurred.
 If the report is accepted by the DFO there are various outcomes available to the applicant including, reparation, counselling and a direct restorative engagement meeting.

-Earlier this year, the Turnbull Government announced a budget of close to $20m for reparation payments to be made in some circumstances over the next four years.
+The Government announced a budget of close to $20m for reparation payments to be made in some circumstances.

 Shine Lawyers can assist with the application to the DFO.